 All the equipment (excluding wiring & the board I mounted it on) weighed in at 85kg and has a RRP of $7,911.00 or $7,511.00 if you didn’t worry about the ePRO Meter as the B-TEC has it built in (but a necessity with AGM Batteries) Don’t forget you can always work out a package deal with someone.

 This might seem like allot of money, but when you think that all up the Camper has cost around $14K (including the Power System with 200Ah B-TEC Lithium) it’s not a bad setup considering I have enough power to run just about anything I would want to and not having to worry about connecting to mains power, giving me the freedom to find and stay at some of the best spots around the country and do it in comfort.

-Photo: Lounge all back together, note how much better it looks with the cable hidden in the Duct (I know, I know, looks the same as when the lids shut and cushion are on top)
+Lounge all back together, note how much better it looks with the cable hidden in the Duct (I know, it looks the same when the lids shut and cushion are on top)